joaovictordesouzaduarte/health_insurance_cross_sell/README.md

 <h2> 5.
 Conclusions </h2>

- The identification of the potential clients that are most prone to purchase the new vehicle insurance is a ranking problem, a particular type of classification problem.
-As such, it requires specific metrics to evaluate the model's performance.
-But more importantly, from the business point of view, the model provides insight into the most relevant features that characterize a potential customer, enabling the company's sales team to focus their calls, thereby reducing the company's cost.
+ The identification potencial customers is a classic classification problem in Machine Learning.
+Such as, required specific metrics to evaluate their forecasts.
+From a business view, we was able to make better features selections and classifications, offering to the sales team how much customers they need to call in order to potencialize business result.